hazennetworksolutions/worrell-testnet/testnet-en.md

 ---

 ## Step 4 — Set Up Cosmovisor

+> Continue here regardless of which option you chose in Step 3.

 Cosmovisor manages the `worrelld` binary as a subprocess and automates future upgrades (a new binary just gets dropped into the right folder — no manual downtime).
 Install it and lay out the directory structure: